 Check with your Wireless provider.
 Data caps are quickly becoming a thing of the past for “lower quality” internet.
 For instance, Verizon’s plans will cap you on their 5G internet, but you will get unlimited 4G LTE data on their new unlimited plans.
 If you are on an older plan, talk to your provider to see if you can upgrade.

 Most providers will also give you Mobile Hotspot allotment for additional fees.
 This can be useful when you are running additional devices requiring internet for your stream.

-How Much Data Do You Use When Watching Twitch?
+How Much Data Does Watching Twitch Use?